padmalcom/CognitiveServices/facedetection/README.md

-# facedetection
+# Face Detection

-Face detection service.
-Known faces should be placed in folder "known".
+This face detection service finds faces in images and returns bounding boxes as well as names of a set of known people (see folder "known").